The 4 MCAT Sections: What to Expect on the MCAT Exam

 A majority of examinees say that CARS is the hardest MCAT section.
 CARS requires precise critical analysis of verbose, lengthy passages that often cover non-medical subjects.

 The average MCAT score for matriculants at MD programs is 511.
 This is a good target to shoot for if MD is your goal.
-For DO applicants, you should aim for at least a 506 to have a chance at being competitive.
+DO applicants should aim for at least a 506 to have a chance at being competitive.
 A 515 puts you in the 90th percentile of test-takers, giving you a high chance of medical school acceptance.

 You can take the test up to three times in one calendar year and four times across two calendar years, according to the AAMC.
 You cannot take the exam more than seven times in your lifetime.